Getting Started with WordPress Static Site GeneratorsJuly 02, 2020

 The roadmap includes providing WP API & GraphQL access to control WP2Static, multiple deploy configurations, and new add-ons.
 One of these new add-ons could allow users to migrate their WooCommerce shop to Snipcart in one-click. (!!!)

 The biggest advantage of WP2Static is that it’s fully open-source, and not expensive.
-You can actually download the core plugin for free.
+You can download the core plugin here.

 Get started with WP2static

 - How to create a Static version of your WordPress Website, by Open Source Channel UK

 Shifter is a commercial alternative similar to Strattic.
 It enables the creation of a new WordPress site directly from their dashboard.
 It also built in a way non-technical users can get started.
 No coding required.